MIXING OIL AND WATER

 You are yourself using an emulsifier when you make a mayonnaise at home!
 The egg of the recipe makes it possible for vinegar and oil to mix.
 Eggs contain lecithin (E322) which is a good emulsifier.

 Emulsifiers have a key function in margarines: they give it the perfect texture and taste.
 Lecithin is widely used as well as E471 and E472.
 In bakery products, E471 and E481 are used in donuts to improve texture, volume as well as shelf life.
-For now, we accept E481 in our Clean Label but our R&D teams are currently working on a “cleaner” option.
+Under our soon to be new definition of Clean Label, E471 and 481 will not be permitted any more.